Find a balance.

-Take a look at the weekly activities you tend to engage in.
+Look at your weekly schedule and the weekly activities you engage in.

-Take a look at what you tend to do with your kids during the week and how long you do it with them.
+Look at what you do with your kids during the week and how long you do it with them.

-Are there areas where you can cut back?
+Are there areas you can cut back on?

 Are there areas where you can cut out a half hour or more from the activity or task?